 you’ll be able to steal it again and add it to your garage – a nice way to

 adding a bonus car to your collection without the need of buying it.

 The full suite of Abandoned Cars in Need for Speed Payback includes

 RX-7, the Plymouth

 Amazon P130, the Volvo

 Plus, those who log into Need for Speed Payback before February

 that now available in Need for Speed Payback, we’ll be sure to see you out on

 Alan is the co-founder and co-owner of FullThrottle Media.
-As someone who enjoys spending all his free time playing video games, he delivers the latest in news stories, reviews, and feature articles to the website, as well as videos on his YouTube channel and livestreams over on Mixer.
+As someone who enjoys spending all his free time playing video games, he keeps the website updated with new and relevant content, including news stories, reviews and opinion pieces for the games he likes writing about the most.
+He also tweets too much, probably.